sshniro/zap-docs/source/includes/welcome.md

 <aside class="warning">
-Do not use on unauthorized ZAP pages.
-Use ZAP on a websites only if you have permissions to perform testing on it!
+Do not use ZAP on unauthorized pages.
+Use ZAP on websites only if you have permissions to perform testing on it!
 </aside>

 Getting help